yerayyMR/TumorNetSolvers/README.md

 ## Contributing

 We welcome contributions to **TumorNetSolvers**!
-Please use this code for continuations based on the paper and not the forked repository!
+Please use this code for work based on the paper and not the original repository!

 ---